Bank Closing Down? 5 Must-Know Strategies for Retirees

 Many people tend to be loyal to a bank.
 According to Bankrate data, the average banking customer has been with their financial institution for 15 to 17 years.

-Breaking up may be hard to do but the good news is just because the branch is closing doesn’t mean you can’t access one of your bank’s ATMs.
+Breaking up may be hard to do, but the good news is that just because the branch is closing doesn’t mean you can’t access one of your bank’s ATMs.
 You won’t get charged for using an ATM owned by your bank, and you can make deposits and withdrawals from the screen.

-Plus you don’t have to worry about branch hours.
+Plus, you don’t have to worry about branch hours.
 If you have any questions, you can always call your bank for help.

 3. Use a different bank branch